 Appeal: A way for you to challenge our action if you think we made a mistake.
 You can ask us to change a coverage decision by filing an appeal.
 Chapter 9 explains appeals, including how to make an appeal.
-(Chapter 9, Section D, page 155.)
+For more information, refer to Chapter 9, Section D, page 160.

 Brand Name Drug: A prescription drug that is made and sold by the company that originally made the drug.
 Brand name drugs have the same ingredients as the generic versions of the drugs.
 Generic drugs are made and sold by other drug companies.
-(Chapter 5, Section B, page 98.)
+For more information, refer to Chapter 5, Section B, page 102.

 Care Manager: One main person who works with you, with the health plan, and with your care providers to make sure you get the care you need.
-(Chapter 1, Section C, page 7.)
+For more information, refer to Chapter 1, Section C, page 8.

 Care Plan: A plan developed by you and your care manager that describes what medical, behavioral health, social, and functional needs you have and identifies goals and services to address those needs.
-(Chapter 1, Section G, page 10.)
+For more information, refer to Chapter 1, Section G, page 10.

 Care team: A care team, led by a care manager, may include doctors, nurses, counselors, or other professionals who are there to help you build a care plan and ensure you get the care you need.
-(Chapter 1, Section C, page 7.)
+For more information, refer to Chapter 1, Section C, page 8.

 Centers for Medicare & Medicaid Services (CMS): The federal agency in charge of Medicare.
 Chapter 2 explains how to contact CMS.
-(Chapter 2, Section F, page 23.)
+For more information, refer to Chapter 2, Section F, page 24.

 Complaint: A written or spoken statement saying that you have a problem or concern about your covered services or care.
 This includes any concerns about the quality of your care, our network providers, or our network pharmacies.
-(Chapter 9, Section J, page 198.)
+For more information, refer to Chapter 9, Section J, page 203.

 Comprehensive Outpatient Rehabilitation Facility (CORF): A facility that mainly provides rehabilitation services after an illness, accident, or major operation.
 It provides a variety of services, including physical therapy, social or psychological services, respiratory therapy, occupational therapy, speech therapy, and home environment evaluation services.
-(Chapter 4, Section D, page 49.)
+For more information, refer to Chapter 4, Section D, page 51.

 Coverage Decision: A decision about what benefits we cover.
 This includes decisions about covered drugs and services or the amount we will pay for your health services.
-Chapter 9 explains how to ask us for a coverage decision.
-(Chapter 9, Section E2, page 160.)
+For more information, refer to Chapter 9, Section E2, page 165.

 Covered Drugs: The term we use to mean all of the prescription drugs covered by our plan.
-(Chapter 5, page B, page 98.)
+For more information, refer to Chapter 5, Section B, page 102.

 Covered services: The general term we use to mean all of the health care, long-term services and supports, supplies, prescription and over-the-counter drugs, equipment, and other services covered by our plan.
-(Chapter 4, Section A, page 47.)
+For more information, refer to Chapter 4, Section A, page 48.

 Disenrollment: The process of ending your membership in our plan.
 Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).
-(Chapter 10, section F, 213.)
+For more information, refer to Chapter 10, Section B, page 214.